 - El Karama harvests rainwater and provides filtered drinking water in attractive, beaded bottles rather than in plastic bottles.
 Water for the bathrooms comes from the river with a solar-powered pump, and is fed to settling tanks to clarify it.

-El Karama is bursting with wildlife, and the main activities at the lodge are game drives, day and night (one open game vehicle is available), and game walks.
-A leopard had walked through camp three nights before we were there, and we’d seen an aardvark on our first evening, while getting a phone signal, just yards from the lodge barrier.
+When we stayed in 2013 we had some remarkable game sightings.
+A leopard had walked through camp three nights before we were there, and we saw an aardvark on our first evening, while getting a phone signal, just yards from the lodge barrier.
 The next morning, within minutes of setting off to drive to the starting point for our game walk with Joseph Kalau, the gun-toting head guide, (he carries a .458 rifle) we were watching a pair of lions, then a large herd of elephants.
 The highlight of the walk was a gradual approach to a large herd of reticulated giraffe, framed by Mount Kenya.

 It's also possible to do guided drives and walks around the farm facilities and to learn about dairy herding on a Kenyan ranch.
 The Grants herd exclusively Sahiwal dairy cattle from Pakistan – the only herd of this breed in Kenya.
 Farm tours look at the farm and its activities, which vary through the day and through the week.
 The dairy is on view, as are the nighttime stockades (bomas) They aim to offer a model for sustainable management of agricultural activities alongside wildlife, demonstrating how holistic management and attention to grazing techniques can enable livestock and humans to live alongside wildlife with minimal conflict.